-The New Castle County Chamber of Commerce will be moving to new quarters on the Wilmington Riverfront, effective June 1.
+The New Castle County Chamber of Commerce will move to new quarters on the Wilmington Riverfront, effective June 1.

 President Mark Kleinschmidt announced Friday the Chamber will move to the Shipyard Center at 900 Justison Street.
-Shipyard is owned by riverfront developer Pettinaro.
+The shipyard is owned by Riverfront developer Pettinaro.

 The Chamber last year saw more than 20,000 visits to its offices for committee meetings, networking group meetings, business education seminars and other events.

 “As we searched for a new home, we wanted to find something that would add value to your membership.
 Our goal was to find a location that provided: easy access for our members; free parking for our visitors; an appealing work space for our staff; and an exciting and attractive venue for our business activities and our Emerging Enterprise Center.
 We believe our new space on the Riverfront meets all these goals and more,” Kleinschmidt wrote in a letter to members,” Kleinschmidt wrote in a letter to members.

 The space is the former site of the University of Phoenix and the Chase Center on the Riverfront.